RachMink/Family-Tree/README.md

 # Family-Tree
-Using binary trees to create a family tree
+This project uses various data structures to create a family tree using an input file, in order to answer various questions related to the input